dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

 The `"sys:JSON"` and the type `"sys:JSONDocument"` types are now supported.
 This feature was marked as supported starting with TerminusDB 12.
 {% /callout %}

 Two special JSON types exist in TerminusDB.
-One is for use as a subdocument, and is called `"sys:JSON"` and the type `"sys:JSONDocument"` which is used for completely unstructured documents.
-Both allow un-constrained and non type checked documents to be stored or retrieved as arbitrary JSON, yet indexed and searchable using WOQL.
+One is for use as field type, essentially a subdocument that is not schema checked, the `"sys:JSON"` data type, and the type `"sys:JSONDocument"` which is used for completely unstructured JSON document storage.
+Both allow un-constrained and non type-checked documents to be stored or retrieved as arbitrary JSON, yet indexed and searchable using WOQL.

+#### ID handling for sys:JSON and sys:JSONDocument

-Is for subdocuments of type `"sys:JSON"` are formed from a hash of the content, meaning that subdocuments are shared if their content is the same, deduplicated and reference counted.
+IDs for subdocuments of type `"sys:JSON"` are formed from a hash of the content internally, meaning that subdocuments share reference-counted storage if their content is the same; via deduplication and reference counting, for efficient triple-based storage.

-However, those of type `"sys:JSONDocument"` are assigned a random id, such that they can be retrieved, modified etc. Alternatively they can be assigned an id by passing in an id of the form `{ "@id" : "JSONDocument/my_id_here", ...}` making sure to use the prefix `"JSONDocument"` so as not to ensure we do not have any id conflicts with other document types.
+However, documents of type `"sys:JSONDocument"` are assigned a random id, such that they can be retrieved, modified etc. Alternatively they can be assigned an id by passing in an id of the form `{ "@id" : "JSONDocument/my_id_here", ...}`, where the `JSONDocument/` prefix makes JSON documents easy to recognize in the document graph database.

+`@id`, `@type`, and some other JSON-LD control properties (such as `@context`, `@value`) in `sys:JSON` and `sys:JSONDocument` documents receive special treatment to not interfere with JSON-LD processing.
+They are escaped by prefixing with an additional `@` sign (e.g., `@id` → `@@id`, `@type` → `@@type`) within the triple store.
+This escaping is transparent in the document interfaces and happens automatically during storage and retrieval.
+It enables any JSON to be stored as a document, even if it contains JSON-LD control properties, and to be processed as triples.

+**WOQL Limitation:** When using WOQL `insert_document` with `sys:JSON` fields containing `@`-prefixed properties, you must manually pre-escape them by using `@@` instead of `@` (e.g., `{"@@id": "value", "@@type": "Type"}`).
+This is because WOQL parses JSON-LD before type information is available and operates on the pure triples.
+The REST Document API handles this automatically and is recommended for handling such documents.

 #### Code: An example of `"sys:JSON"`